MicrosoftDocs/sdk-api/sdk-api-src/content/iphlpapi/nf-iphlpapi-getudpstatisticsex2.md

 ## -description

-<p class="CCE_Message">[Some information relates to pre-released product which may be substantially modified before it's commercially released.
-Microsoft makes no warranties, express or implied, with respect to the information provided here.]

 The
 <b>GetUdpStatisticsEx2</b> function retrieves the User Datagram Protocol (UDP) statistics for the current computer.
 The
 <b>GetUdpStatisticsEx2</b> function differs from the